-2020 and 2021 brought quite a few challenges.
+The years 2020 and 2021 brought quite a few challenges.
 The global COVID-19 pandemic has forced organizations of all sizes to create remote workforces and operate off cloud-based platforms.
-Unfortunately, such changes have led to a surge in cybercriminal activity — it has risen by a whopping 600%.
+Unfortunately, such changes have coincided with a significant surge in cyber security incidents, including a 600% rise in overall cybercriminal activity.

-Reports indicate that ransomware attacks have seen a 151% increase in attack volume in 2021.
-It is estimated that, today, a new organization falls victim to a ransomware attack every 11 seconds.
+Cyber security incidents, particularly ransomware attacks, have seen a 151% increase in attack volume in 2021.
+It is estimated that today, a new organization falls victim to a ransomware attack every 11 seconds.

 But that’s not all, not nearly.
 CPO Magazine reports that almost half a million Zoom accounts were compromised, and data associated with those accounts was sold on the dark web.
 Furthermore, phishing attacks spiked by 510% from January to February 2020 alone.
 Cybercrime Magazine notes that the global cybercrime damage in 2021 amounts to $16.4 billion a day, $684.9 million an hour, $11 million per minute, and $190,000 per second.

 These are challenging times for businesses yet lucrative ones for cybercrooks.
-Being prepared to respond accordingly in case of a cybercrime is of existential importance for today's businesses.
-The National Cyber Security Alliance reports that 60% of SMBs that experience a severe cyberattack go out of business within six month.
+Being prepared to respond accordingly in case of cybercrime is existentially important for today's businesses.
+The National Cyber Security Alliance reports that 60% of SMBs that experience a severe cyber security incident go out of business within six months.

 What is an incident response plan and why do you need it?

-A cybersecurity incident response plan is a set of instructions and guidelines designed to help organizations prepare for, detect, respond to, and recover from a cybersecurity incident.
+Incident response plan is a set of instructions and guidelines designed to help organizations prepare for, detect, respond to, and recover from a cybersecurity incident.
 Most response plans are built to address issues such as malware attacks or general security and data breaches.
-Usually, such plans are technology-centric and provide a rigid course of action should a company experience an incident.
-It is also important to note that incident response plans should emphasize other areas of the organization than the IT department.
-A good plan encompasses areas such as finance, customer services, PR, HR, legal, customer services, and other entities.
+Usually, such plans are technology-centric and provide an incident response process — a course of action, if you will — in the event a company experiences a cybersecurity incident.
+It is also important to note that incident response plans should emphasize other teams as well, not just the IT department.
+A good plan encompasses finance, customer services, PR, HR, legal, customer services, and other areas.

 When preparing a cybersecurity incident response plan, consider making it as specific as possible.
-It should be tailored to your organization specifically and clearly state who should do what and when if the company experiences a cyberattack.
-Of course, there are numerous considerations that should be assessed for a plan to be successful and meet your company’s needs.
+It should be tailored to your organization specifically and clearly, state who should do what and when if the company experiences a cyberattack.
+Of course, numerous considerations should be assessed for an incident response process to succeed and meet your company’s needs.
 Some companies don't know where to begin, let alone what to prioritize.
 To shed some light on this pressing issue, here are a few key things to consider when designing your cybersecurity response plan.

 Put together an internal response team

 Consider assembling an internal team that would be responsible for designing the cybersecurity incident response plan and carrying it out in case of an emergency.
-The size of the team depends on the resources of the company, but it should comprise IT and cybersecurity professionals, an HR specialist, Communications managers, and a legal specialist.
+The team’s size depends on the company’s resources, but it should comprise IT and cybersecurity professionals, an HR specialist, Communications managers, and a legal specialist.
 Having an internal team can yield great benefits should your organization experience a security incident since people within the team would be closely familiar with how the incident response plan should be executed.

 Differentiate incidents

 Not all security incidents are created equal.
-Therefore, when creating your response plan, consider establishing different types of procedure for different incidents.
-It is critical to assess what kind of security incidents within your company would be considered minor and major.
-Some breaches might require major response while others could be handled with less resources.
+Therefore, when creating your response plan, consider establishing different types of procedures for different incidents.
+Assessing what kind of security incidents within your company would be considered minor and major is critical.
+Some breaches might require a major response, while others could be handled with fewer resources.
 Additionally, different personnel may need to be on the response team depending on the significance of the breach.
 Incident differentiation is extremely important for smaller enterprises due to the lack of resources.

 Create a course-of-action checklist